Cornu aspersum: Human relevance

 The species is known as an agricultural and garden pest, an edible delicacy, and occasionally a household pet.

-In French cuisine, it is known as petit gris, and is served for instance in Escargot a la Bordelaise.
-Also in Lleida, a city of Catalonia (Spain), there is a gastronomic festival called L'Aplec del Caragol dedicated to this type of snail, known as bover, and attracts over 200,000 guests every year.
-From Crete are known a dish called "chochloi mpoumpouristoi" (snails turned upside down), the snails cooked alive in a hot pan, on a thick layer of sea salt.
-Other dishes with snails are snails with rosemary, etc. The practice of rearing snails for food is known as heliciculture.
+In French cuisine, it is known as petit gris, and is served in dishes such as Escargot a la Bordelaise.
+Also in Lleida, a city of Catalonia (Spain), there is a gastronomic festival called L'Aplec del Caragol dedicated to this type of snail, known as bover, which attracts over 200,000 guests every year.
+In Crete, there is a dish called "chochloi mpoumpouristoi" (snails turned upside down), where the snails are cooked alive in a hot pan on a thick layer of sea salt.
+Other dishes with garden snails include snails with rosemary and snail soup.
+The practice of rearing snails for food is known as heliciculture.
 For purposes of cultivation, the snails are kept in a dark place in a wired cage with dry straw or dry wood.
 Coppiced wine-grape vines are often used for this purpose.
 During the rainy period the snails come out of hibernation and release most of their mucus onto the dry wood/straw.
 The snails are then prepared for cooking.
 Their texture when cooked is slightly chewy.